nqmn/adddosdn/docs/README.md

 - **Host Roles:** What each virtual computer does

 ### 📊 Dataset Analysis
-- **Feature Lists:** Complete descriptions of all 84 packet features and 26 flow features
+- **Three Synchronized Formats:** Complete descriptions of packet-level (15 features), SDN flow (18 features), and CICFlow aggregated (78 features) data
-- **Data Formats:** What the output files contain
+- **Data Formats:** What the output files contain and their relationships
-- **Statistics:** Expected data distributions and characteristics
+- **Statistics:** Expected data distributions and characteristics across all formats
-- **Quality Metrics:** How to validate your generated datasets
+- **Quality Metrics:** How to validate your generated datasets and timeline integrity

 ### 📈 Development Progress
 - **Recent Updates:** Latest improvements and bug fixes